AtlantisPleb/SSO-Server/docs/epic-story-01.md

 - Implement token validation
 - Return user claims based on the scope of the access token

+Implementation Notes:
+- Added a new `userinfo` view function in `sso_server/oidc/views.py`
+- Utilized `django-oidc-provider`'s `UserInfoEndpoint` for token validation and claims generation
+- Implemented CSRF exemption for the userinfo endpoint using `@csrf_exempt` decorator
+- Added error handling for userinfo-related errors
+- Updated `sso_server/oidc/urls.py` to include the new userinfo endpoint URL

 ### 4. Support for standard OIDC scopes
 - Implement support for openid, profile, email, and other standard OIDC scopes
 - Create a mechanism to manage and validate requested scopes